mdancho84/mdancho84.github.io/_posts/2020-11-10-tidyverse-functions-pivot.md

 # Why Pivot Wider?

-Pivoting wider is essential for **making summary tables** that go into reports & help humans (like you and me) understand key information.
+Pivoting wider is essential for **making summary tables** that go into reports &amp; help humans (like you and me) understand key information.

 ![](/assets/2020-11-10-tidyverse-pivot/pivot_wider_intro.jpg)